Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the bottom left of the circle represents your beliefs, impressions, or expectations.
-Ace of Cups: The seed of a new relationship or spiritual journey - perhaps as yet unseen.
+Click for DetailsThe card at the base of the staff represents your role or attitude.
+Ayida Wedo (Ace of Cups): The seed of a new relationship or spiritual journey - perhaps as yet unseen.
 An opportunity for joy, contentment, fertility, or enlightenment.
 Coming to understand the emotional needs of those around you.
 May represent an unexpected message, a chance meeting, or the start of a friendship or romance.